 More speed trials were undertaken during the night flight over the German Bight as fuel consumption was monitored.
 After 25 hours and 2100 km, LZ-130 arrived at his new home base to be safely docked in the Frankfurt twin-shed complex (photo).
 As ship and crew adjusted to their new home, problems with one engine and its water recovery system encountered during the delivery flight would lead to its removal for overhaul.
 In less than two weeks, on the 14th of November, the long awaited Certificate of Airworthiness was received.
 Graf was thereby judged fit for service and added to the German aviation list.

-There was but one proviso: LZ-130 could not be used to carry fare-paying passengers.
+There was but one proviso about this flying wonder of the Reich risen from the ashes: LZ-130 could not be used to carry fare-paying passengers.

 In the meantime the passenger ship seemed to have no way to earn his keep as the 1938 transatlantic season was slipping away.
 A mission suddenly appeared from the folks that got the Nazis in the airship business back in 1934: The Propaganda Ministry.
 Hitler had managed to bully Italy, France and the UK into ceding the Sudetenland away from Czechoslovakia.
 A vote would be held to prove to the world the majority of Sudeten Germans approved in the change of governing bodies.
 Every means to assure a “ja” vote would be employed.
 So on the second of December LZ-130 was over Reichenberg playing their anthem, the “Egerländer March,” from his loudspeakers while a spokesman blared “Yes to the Führer on 4h December.”
 As Hitler rode in the streets below, small swastika flags were dropped from Graf to be slowed by small parachutes.
 Orders were to cover as much of the “liberated Sudetenland” as possible, so in addition to a mail drop of some 633 kg over Reichenberg airfield, leaflets inscribed with “Yes to the Führer” were rained down until bad weather dictated a course change.
 Ascending to clear the mountains, Graf encountered snow showers, and icing between 1200 and 2000 meters.
 The radio antenna had to be disconnected least it be lost to ice weight.
 Finally descending, ice flung from props punched holes in the outer cover and even caused bullet-like damage to a girder.
 More rain and electrical disturbances were encountered before the ship was again safely docked at Frankfurt after 31 hours aloft, covering some 3000 km.